chazzka/clanekcathedral/clanek.md

 #### Support Vector Machines
-SVM is a family of algorithms where in general a position of an n-dimensional shape is optimized.
+SVM is a family of algorithms where, in general, a position of an n-dimensional shape is optimized.
 It is usually optimized by its nearest points - the support vectors.
 ##### Standard supervised SVM
 The SVM algorithm classifies the points by drawing a hyperplane in the observed space.
-The desired outcome here is to position this hyperplane such that the points of one class are on the one side and the second class on the other.
+The desired outcome here is to position this hyperplane such that the points of one class are on one side and the second class on the other.
-The best possible hyperplane position is obtained through optimizing the distances between points and the hyperplane (also called a margin).
+The best possible hyperplane position is obtained by optimizing the distances between points and the hyperplane (also called a margin).
-By providing labeled points, SVM is able to solve this optimization problem.
+By providing labeled points, SVM can solve this optimization problem.
 That is, SVM is a supervised learning algorithm.
 ##### One-class SVM
 One-class SVM described in this article is as of Tax and Duin in (https://link.springer.com/content/pdf/10.1023/B:MACH.0000008084.60811.49.pdf).
 One-class SVM is an unsupervised algorithm that learns a decision function for novelty detection: classifying new data as similar or different to the training set.